Heard of it?

 – Skip the Maelstrom ride in Norway.
 There is a reason there is never a line.

-– Definitely go on the boat ride in Mexico and try to eat at the restaurant inside.
-So cool.
+– Definitely go on the boat ride in Mexico and try to eat at the restaurant inside as well.

 – Germany had amazing caramel apples that they slice for you as well as the coolest tee shirts which even had the translation on a sticker attached to the shirt.

-The last time I was at Disney was 1987 and this wasn’t built.
+The last time I was at Disney was 1987 and this wasn’t yet built.

 Not sure how I felt about it, very crowded but kind of cool.